kuntal-python-django/kuntal-python-django/README.md

-- 👋 Hi, I’m @kuntal-python-django
+- 👋 Hi, I’m Kuntal
-- 👀 I’m interested in Python, Django, REST API, Postgres, SAAS
+- 👀 I’m interested in Python, Django, REST API, ML, AWS, Postgres, SAAS
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate
+- 💞️ I’m one of the technocrat
 - 📫 You can reach me by email `kuntal.samanta.temp@gmail.com`

 <!---